loom4k/webpage/README.md

+> [!CAUTION]
+> As of right now, the webpage WILL NOT RUN on Vercel with Node version 14.0.
+A refactor is on the way, the branch will soon appear, open to contributions

 # loom's webpage documentation
 This repository contains the assets and the source code required to build [loom4k's personnal webpage](https://loom4k.me).
 I am glad you want to contribute!
 - [Contributing to the website](https://github.com/loom4k/webpage/pull  )